matloff/regtools/README.md

 # regtools

-## Novel tools tools for regression, classification and machine learning
+## Novel tools tools for regression/classification and machine learning

 Various tools for Prediction and/or Description goals in regression, classification and machine learning.